gotschmarcel/goserv/README.md

 ## License

-MIT licensed.
+BSD licensed.
 See the LICENSE file for more information.